 Nobody said anything, instinctively listening to the space around them.
 After a few seconds the ping of the torpedo homing on the Prospect started bouncing off the hull with the timed rhythm of a ticking clock.

-“Take off your headset Cassandra,” said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
-It updated immediately following each ping—the torpedo was gaining about 100 meters between each ping.
+“Take off your headset, Cassandra,” said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
+It updated immediately following each ping—the torpedo was gaining about one hundred meters between each ping.

-“Down. we have to get deeper,” Percy whispered to herself in the control room.
-She reached past Bastian, and turned the dive planes wheel to the stop so they had maximum angle.
+“Down.
+We have to get deeper,” Percy whispered to herself in the control room.
+She reached past Bastian and turned the dive planes wheel to the stop so they had maximum angle.
 The boat dropped from under them.

 Where a moment before Gregory was fearing some unknown depth at which the Prospect would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could blow the Prospect open, and the pressure of water that could crush the boat flat.